awsdocs/amazon-ecs-developer-guide/doc_source/task-iam-roles.md

   sudo iptables-save | sudo tee /etc/sysconfig/iptables && sudo systemctl enable --now iptables
   ```

-## Enabling task IAM roles on your Amazon EC2 or external instances<a name="enable_task_iam_roles"></a>
+## Using task IAM roles on your Amazon EC2 or external instances<a name="enable_task_iam_roles"></a>

-Your Amazon EC2 or external instances require at least version `1.11.0` of the container agent to enable task IAM roles; however, we recommend using the latest container agent version\.
+Your Amazon EC2 or external instances require at least version `1.11.0` of the container agent to use task IAM roles; however, we recommend using the latest container agent version\.
 For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS container agent](ecs-agent-update.md)\.
 If you are using an Amazon ECS\-optimized AMI, your instance needs at least `1.11.0-1` of the `ecs-init` package\.
 If your instances are using the latest Amazon ECS\-optimized AMI, then they contain the required versions of the container agent and `ecs-init`\.
 For more information, see [Amazon ECS\-optimized AMI](ecs-optimized_AMI.md)\.

 If you are not using the Amazon ECS\-optimized AMI for your container instances, be sure to add the `--net=host` option to your docker run command that starts the agent and the following agent configuration variables for your desired configuration \(for more information, see [Amazon ECS container agent configuration](ecs-agent-config.md)\):